Close

 The northern city of Milan is an economic center of Italy, and in the fall, it’s bustling with events.
 From Fashion Week in late September to the start of Opera Season at La Scala, and many others in between, you surely won’t be bored.

-The weather is generally pretty warm, and a great way to see the city is during a walking tour.
+The weather is generally pretty warm, and a great way to see the city is during a private walking tour of Milan.
 See the Scala Opera House, the Gothic Duomo, as well as Galleria Vittorio, the oldest shopping mall in the world.

 One of the hidden gems of Italy, Puglia is fast becoming a popular place to visit.
 The food is incredible, the people friendly, and the towns almost impossibly beautiful.
 From Foggia to Bari, down to Lecce, this is one of the best food-growing regions of Italy.

-Taste beautiful green olive oils, fresh, handmade bread, or head out fishing with the townspeople.
+Taste beautiful green olive oils, fresh, handmade bread, or head out fishing with the townspeople in one of our Private Puglia Vacation Package.
 One of the best experiences is a mozzarella class in a masseria, a traditional local building where people have made food like this for generations.

 Did you know we can arrange visits and workshops like this all throughout Italy?
 Just get in touch here and we’ll make it happen.